Seed Medicine Garden

 For our heavy feeding food crops, we add South Australian produced seaweed pellets (Seamungus), locally produced inoculated worm casting pellets (ProPell) as well as Greenfert.
 All of the raw fertilisers we buy in are certified organic.

 For our herb crops, we are finding that as our soil biology improves each year they thrive as they are without needing to add as many soil amendments or organic fertilisers, which is a very fulfilling feeling.

 We do regular certified organic seaweed solution sprays on our plants and soil, every 2-4 weeks, especially on our food crops, increasing their nutrient levels, overall vitality and resistance to disease, pests and climate challenges.

 We've also used locally made ProGro (from Australia Vermiculture) a fermented, biologically rich liquid fertiliser which provides both microorganisms and organic nutrients to feed and sustain the development of a healthy soil food microbiome, which in turn grows healthier plants and humans!

 We love making our own fermented plant teas and aspire to do more, especially from our many nutrient rich medicinal "weeds" who volunteer around the farm.

 Presently, over 30% of the farm is perennial crops/beds which were only tilled once 3 years ago, to break ground on what was an old, compacted horse paddock.
-Since then, the majority of the annual beds haven't been tilled again, only hand-weeded and flail-mowed, until recently a handful were lightly tilled.
-Plenty of organic material and biology was added back into the soil afterwards and the worms were there again just weeks later.
+Since then, the majority of the annual beds haven't been tilled again, only hand-weeded and flail-mowed, until recently when a handful were lightly tilled.
+Plenty of organic material and biology was added back into the soil afterwards and the bountiful worms were there again just weeks later.